 Related post: Cruise Lingo You Need to Know (cruise terminology)

-Cruise ships have a type newsletter or planner that will be placed in your cabin each day.
-It will be a schedule of daily activities that are available, as well as entertainment options, opening hours for the gym, spa, restaurants etc.
+Cruise ships have a daily planner that’s usually available in a print version and on the cruise line app.
+On the daily planner, you’ll find a schedule of daily activities that are available, as well as entertainment options, opening hours for the gym, spa, restaurants etc.